What sets us apart form other timber suppliers is we know the history of our timber: where it was grown,

 New stock arriving weekly

-Current trees waiting to be milled include Walnut, Oak, Elm, Yew, Sycamore,
+Current trees waiting to be milled include Walnut, Oak, Yew,

 So be sure to bookmark us and check back often.

-We have recently bought from a local property here in Sherwood Forest 2 large Oak trees, these trees are producing beautiful grained wide boards up to 22" x 2" thick all at 10' as can be seen in the photo below.
+We have recently bought 2 large Oak trees from a local property here in Sherwood Forest, these trees are producing beautiful grained wide boards up to 27" wide as can be seen in the photo below.

-Because the trees we mill have not been commercially grown the boards contain stunning and beautiful grain that you would not find in the high street timber yards such as in the images below; English Walnut and English Elm curl grain.
+Because the trees we mill have not been commercially grown the boards contain stunning and beautiful grain that you would not find in the high street timber yards such as in the image below; English Walnut curl grain.

 Contrary to popular belief woodlands if left alone do not flourish they need human intervention in the form of tree management.